trailofbits/irene3/challenge-readmes/Chal10arm.md

 `-add-edges` adds control flow edges to the specification

-`-unsafe-stack-locations` splits stack variabels rather than representing the stack as a low level structure (this mode produces better output at the cost of no longer being strictly C compliant).
+`-unsafe-stack-locations` splits stack variables rather than representing the stack as a low level structure (this mode produces better output at the cost of no longer being strictly C compliant).

 ## Viewing the Basic Block Decompilation and Developing a Patch